 I am pleased to note that the Endicott Pear Tree, in my town of Danvers, Massachusetts, is the oldest living cultivated fruit tree in North America.
-This tree is about 380+ year old.
-Awesome indeed!

 The Endicott Pear tree is a European Pear (Pyrus communis) tree, and it was, according to historic reports by William Bentley, planted in Danvers around 1630 by John Endecott—the first governor of the Massachusetts Bay Colony and one of the Colony’s earliest settlers.
 The historic reports also show that the tree was brought to America from England on the Arbella between 1628 to 1630.